Regulation of UAVs in the United States: UAS registration

 Commercial (Part 107) operators are required to register their UAS with the FAA, regardless of its weight.
 In addition, recreational operators are also required to register their UAS if its total weight (including any payload) meets or exceeds 0.55 pounds.
 UAS registration costs $5.
 Recreational UAS operators may obtain a single user registration number and register multiple UAS for a single $5 fee, while commercial operators must individually register and pay a $5 registration fee per each UAS.
 Recreational UAS weighing less than 0.55 pounds do not need to be registered.

 UAS operators must clearly mark their registration number on the outside of their UAS in an easily readable manner.
 This requirement enables authorities to trace and locate the operator of a recovered UAS, if the UAS was involved in an accident or unlawful activity.

 Remote identification

-In December 2020, the FAA finalized a Remote ID rule, which will take effect in stages over the next 30 months.
-The rule requires UAS to broadcast information in real-time about operation of the UAS, including the location of the UAS and its operator, and a unique identification number that law enforcement officials may be able to cross-reference to identify the UAS operator.
-For those UAS which lack the ability to broadcast Remote ID information, the rule requires operators to retrofit the UAS with a "broadcast module" capable of broadcasting identifying information.
+The Remote ID rule requires UAS to broadcast information in real-time about operation of the UAS, including the location of the UAS and its control station, and a unique identification number that officials may be able to cross-reference to identify the UAS operator.
+For those UAS which lack the ability to broadcast Remote ID information, the rule requires operators to retrofit the UAS with a broadcast module capable of broadcasting identifying information.

 Exceptions to the Remote ID requirement include UAS weighing under 0.55 pounds, and UAS being operated within specially designated flying zones or "FAA-Recognized Identification Areas" where Remote ID will not be required.
-As of December 2020, no such "Identification Areas" exist; the FAA will begin taking applications for the creation of such areas starting in 2022.